ThisakG/Praetorian/README.md

 # Praetorian — Anomaly Detection & Analytics Dashboard

-Praetorian is a machine-learning–powered anomaly detection system built using <b>Isolation Forest<b>, featuring an interactive Streamlit web interface, real-time scoring, visualization, model evaluatiob, and CSV exporting capabilities.
+Praetorian is a machine-learning–powered anomaly detection system built using <b>Isolation Forest<b>, featuring an interactive Streamlit web interface, real-time scoring, visualization, model evaluation, and CSV exporting capabilities.

 This learning project / demo was creating in order to get a glimpse of how security teams can analyse user session data, derive anomaly scores, detect risky behaviour and visualize insights.